 - 1. Topsoil shall be free of stones larger than 25 mm in diameter, debris, quack grass, restricted noxious weeds, any other plants and inorganic matter. - 2.
 Topsoil for vegetative purposes shall be tested for N, P, K, Mg, soluble salt content, and pH value.
 The Developer shall be responsible for all appropriate soil testing. - 3.
 Any chemical deficiencies indicated by the soil analysis report shall be rectified by the application of the appropriate fertilizers and additives. - 4.
 Topsoil shall consist of fertile natural loam containing a maximum of 10% organic matter by dry weight, maximum 40% sand, maximum 30% clay, and minimum 30% silt by dry weight. - 5.
 Topsoil shall have a hydrogen ion concentration ranging from pH 6.0 to pH 7.5, shall contain no toxic materials, and shall be capable of sustaining vigorous plant growth. - 6.
-If organic material is required to meet the organic matter specification for topsoil listed above, peat moss shall be added in the field and mixed with cultivation equipment.
-The peat moss shall meet the following specifications: - Shall be free of toxic material, live plants, live roots and seeds; - Shall be delivered in a pulverized condition; and - The source shall be approved prior to mixing with the topsoil. - 7.
-Topsoil shall be spread over the entire area to be seeded or sodded and shall be applied to a compressed depth of no less than 100 mm. - 8.
-Areas for planting beds shall be excavated and filled with topsoil to a depth of 600 mm below finished grade and topsoil shall be applied to a minimum compressed thickness of 100 mm above finished grade.
+Organic material required to meet the organic matter specification above shall be as follows: - Peat Moss: Peat moss shall be added in the field and mixed with cultivation equipment.
+The peat moss shall meet the following specifications: - Shall be free of toxic material, live plants, live roots and seeds; - Shall be delivered in a pulverized condition; and - The source shall be approved prior to mixing with the topsoil. - 2 Compost: Compost may be added to increase the organic content of topsoil, as follows: - Shall be commercially prepared and shall meet the Canadian Council of Ministers of the Environment (CCME) Guidelines for Compost Quality (2005) - Be substantially free from coliform, pathogens, and chemical or organic contaminants that may be detrimental to plant, animal or human he - Shall not exceed a 40:1 total C:N ratio.
+Compost with a total C:N ratio of 25;1 to 30:1 is recommended. - Shall consist of well rotted residuals when found to be a component of compost are acceptable provided the total C:N ratio for the topsoil type (mixture) shall be a maximum of 25:1 to 30:1. - Manure compost must meet the CCME (2005) guidelines before use as a amendment. - High-lignin organic material may be used as a surface amendment to a topsoil mixture provided it consists of bark or other plant material with hard fibrous structure, shall have a particle size of Imm to 15mm, and with no more than 10% under 2 mm.
+Sawdust is not permitted, and pH range shall be between 4.5 and 7.